afinemax/reference_sheets/git_commands.md

-git config --global core.editor "nano -w"  # Change / choose .txt editor git config --global init.defaultBranch main  # Set default branch name git config --global core.autocrlf input  # Tell git to always use the same line ending between mac, linux, and windows (this is the Linux and mac command to run)
+git config --global core.editor "nano -w"  # Change / choose .txt editor git config --global init.defaultBranch main  # Set default branch name git config --global core.autocrlf input  # Tell git to always use the same line ending between mac, linux, and windows (this is the Linux and mac command to run) git config --global pull.rebase false # attempts to merge only, not rebase when doing a git pull

 ```

 ## Repository Setup